kareemassad/30-days-of-javascript/Day 08-HTML5 Canvas/README.md

-# Day 08 - HTML5 Canvas
+# Day 10 - Shift Check Checkboxes

 Main focus of this day: